Book Review: Mindset by Carol Dweck

 By the end of last year, I was exhausted from reading so many self-improvement books.

-I never want reading to feel like a chore and so I took a step back and filled up my cup with purely fiction.
+I never want reading to feel like a chore so I took a step back and filled up my cup with purely fiction.

 So instead of picking up another non-fiction book, I thought I would revisit one of the first-ever self-improvement books I ever read.